JimEv87/MS1/README.md

 ### Content
 - The text for the About pages was taken from the [Daily Star](https://www.dailystar.co.uk/music/snuts-interview-indie-chartbusters-mixtape-22009762)
 [Last.fm](https://www.last.fm/music/The+Snuts) and [Scottish Music Network](http://www.scottishmusicnetwork.co.uk/the-snuts-continue-their-stampede-with-new-single-elephants/)
+- The contact form was taken from https://mdbootstrap.com/docs/jquery/forms/contact and customised for purpose

 ### Media
 The photos used in this site were obtained from: